-- Depend greatly on the extent of muskle disease, onset time and initiation of therapy. - JDM follows one of three clinical courses:

-a uniphasic course in which patients are treated and improve without significant sequelae; a chronic recurrent course; and a chronic progressive course, marked by poor response to therapy and loss of function.
+- Depend greatly on the extent of muskle disease, onset time and initiation of therapy. - JDM follows one of three clinical courses: an uniphasic course, in which patients are treated and improve without significant sequelae; a chronic recurrent course; and a chronic progressive course, marked by poor response to therapy and loss of function.